awsdocs/amazon-efs-user-guide/doc_source/gs-step-one-create-ec2-resources.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/efs/latest/ug/images/gs-assign-security-group-600w.png)
 **Note**
 In this step, you assign your VPC's default security group to the Amazon EC2 instance\.
 Doing this ensures that the instance is a member of the security group that the Amazon EFS file system mount target authorizes for connection in [Step 2: Create Your Amazon EFS File System](gs-step-two-create-efs-resources.md)\.
-By using your VPC's default security group, with its default inbound and outbound rules, you are potentially opening up this instance and this file system to potential threats from within your VPC\.
+By using your VPC's default security group, with default inbound and outbound rules, you might open this instance and file system to potential threats from within your VPC\.
 Make sure that you follow [Step 5: Clean Up Resources and Protect Your AWS Account](gs-step-four-cleanup.md) at the end of this Getting Started exercise to remove resources exposed to your VPC's default security group for this example\.
 For more information, see [Security Groups for Amazon EC2 Instances and Mount Targets](security-considerations.md#network-access)\.

 1. Choose your instance from the list\.